 Susan Fischer, the director of the Office of Student Financial Services at the University of Wisconsin, expounded that her office revises UW’s COA figure on a yearly basis.
 This revision process draws upon student surveys to ascertain elements such as the average expenditure on cellphone bills.
 Beyond surveys, the financial aid office also conducts independent research.
 For instance, it contacts local apartment complexes to gather the latest rental data and assesses the expenses for two annual home trips for students, both in-state and out-of-state, factoring in costs like gas, bus fares, and airfare.

-“Madison is not cheap to fly in and out of,” Fischer said.
-Wisconsin’s travel budget this year is $1,030 for in-state students and $1,630 for out-of-state students.
-(Article by Kristi Dosh, Sports Business Daily)
+Fischer remarked, “Traveling to and from Madison isn’t economically affordable.”
+This year, Wisconsin’s travel budget is set at $1,030 for in-state students and $1,630 for out-of-state students.
+(Excerpt sourced from an article by Kristi Dosh, published in Sports Business Daily)

 The recommendations contained in this article are designed for informational purposes only.
 Essential Lending DBA Wise Loan does not guarantee the accuracy of the information provided in this article; is not responsible for any errors, omissions, or misrepresentations; and is not responsible for the consequences of any decisions or actions taken as a result of the information provided above.